-If the Federal Reserve Board and the FDIC were to jointly deem Deutsche Bank's U.S. Resolution Plan not credible and Deutsche Bank failed to remediate any deficiencies in the required timeframe prescribed by the Federal Reserve Board and FDIC, these agencies could impose restrictions on Deutsche Bank or require the restructuring or reorganization of businesses, legal entities, operational systems and/or intra-company transactions which could negatively impact Deutsche Bank's operations and/or strategy.
-Additionally, the Federal Reserve Board and FDIC could also subject Deutsche Bank to more stringent capital, leverage or liquidity requirements, or require Deutsche Bank to divest certain assets or operations.
+If the Federal Reserve Board and the FDIC Deutsche Bank's next full resolution plan submission is due on 31 March 2025.
+If the agencies were to jointly deem Deutsche Bank's U.S. Resolution Plan not credible and Deutsche Bank failed to remediate any deficiencies in the required timeframe-prescribed by the Federal Reserve Board and FDIC, these agencies could impose restrictions on Deutsche Bank or require the restructuring or reorganization of businesses, legal entities, operational systems and/or intra-company transactions which could negatively impact Deutsche Bank's operations and/or strategy.
+Additionally, the Federal Reserve Board and FDIC agencies could also subject Deutsche Bank to more stringent capital, leverage or liquidity requirements, or require Deutsche Bank to divest certain assets or operations.

-DB USA Corporation and DWS USA Corporation are each subject, on an annual basis, to the Federal Reserve Board's supervisory stress testing and capital requirements.
+DB USA Corporation and DWS USA Corporation are each subject, on an annual basis, to the Federal Reserve Board's supervisory stress testing and capital plan requirements.
 DB USA Corporation and DWS USA Corporation are also subject to the Federal Reserve's Comprehensive Capital Analysis and Review ("CCAR"), which is an annual supervisory exercise that assesses the capital positions and planning practices of large bank holding companies and IHCs.
 On 23 June 2022, the Federal Reserve Board publicly released the results of its annual supervisory stress test, which showed that DB USA Corporation and DWS USA Corporation would continue to have capital levels above minimum requirements even under the stress test's severely adverse scenario.
 DB USA Corporation and DWS USA Corporation submitted their annual capital plans in April 2022 and will make their next capital plan submissions to the Federal Reserve Board in April 2023.
 If the Federal Reserve Board were to object to these capital plans, Deutsche Bank could be required to increase capital or restructure businesses in ways that may negatively impact Deutsche Bank's operations and strategy or could be subject to restrictions on growth in the United States.

 Following amendments in 2020, the CCAR process combines the CCAR quantitative assessment and the buffer requirements in the Federal Reserve Board's capital rules to create an integrated capital buffer requirement.
-The amendments eliminated the quantitative and qualitative 'pass/fail' assessments from CCAR and modified the static capital conservation buffer to incorporate an institution-specific stress capital buffer ("SCB"), which is floored at 2.5 %.
+The amendments eliminated the quantitative and qualitative 'pass/fail' assessments from the CCAR and modified the static capital conservation buffer to incorporate an institution-specific stress capital buffer ("SCB"), which is floored at 2.5%.
 The stress capital buffer equals (i) a bank holding company's projected peak-to-trough decline in common equity tier 1 capital under the annual CCAR supervisory severely adverse stress testing scenario prior to any planned capital actions, plus (ii) one year of planned common stock dividends.
 The stress capital buffer will be reset each year.
-On 4 August 2022, the Federal Reserve Board announced an SCB for each CCAR firm based on 2022 supervisory stress testing results, which for DB USA Corporation was 4.5 % and for DWS USA Corporation was 8.7 %.
-This SCB became effective 1 October 2022 and will remain in effect until 30 September 2023, at which point the size of the SCB for each of Deutsche Bank's IHCs will be recalibrated based on the results of the 2023 stress tests, which are expected to be released in June 2023.
+On 4 August 2022, the Federal Reserve Board announced an SCB for each CCAR firm based on 2022 supervisory stress testing results, which.
+The SCBs for DB USA Corporation was 4.5% and for DWS USA Corporation was 8.7%.
+This SCBbased on the 2023 supervisory stress test results are 9.3% and 5.6%, respectively.
+These SCBs became effective 1 October 20222023 and will remain in effect until 30 September 20232024, at which point the size of the SCB for each of Deutsche Bank's IHCs will be recalibrated based on the results of the 20232024 stress tests, which are expected to be released in June 2023.2024.
+Increases in the SCB may require Deutsche Bank to increase capital or restructure businesses in ways that may negatively impact Deutsche Bank's operations and strategy.